AndrewAPrice/Perception/README.md

 * We have a C and C++ standard library for user applications.
 * Programs can discover and register [Permebuf](Build/Permebuf.md) services and send RPCs to one another.
-* We have a tiling window manager.
+* We have a tiling window manager (floating windows are also supported!)

 ## Building and running
 See [building.md](building.md).
 Perception has only been tested in [QEMU](https://www.qemu.org/).
 Currently text only and outputs via COM1.